ulfschneider/ulf.website/content/posts/2024-05-20-cross-document-transition.md

 ---
 Single-page transitions have been around for a while.
 Now cross-document view transitions (aka multi-page view transitions) arrived in Chrome and Edge 126, which means you can

-- animate the transition from one page to another
-- on the same origin (all pages must have the same scheme, hostname, and port, like: https://example.org:443)^[[goo.gle/same-origin](https://goo.gle/same-origin)].
+> animate the transition from one page to another on the same origin (all pages must have the same scheme, hostname, and port, like: https://example.org:443)^[[goo.gle/same-origin](https://goo.gle/same-origin)].

-Bramus Van Damme shows [<cite>What´s new in view transitions?</cite>](https://developer.chrome.com/blog/view-transitions-update-io24)
+Bramus Van Damme provides an overview in his article [<cite>What´s new in view transitions?</cite>](https://developer.chrome.com/blog/view-transitions-update-io24) on developer.chrome.com.

 To play with it you have to enable a feature flag in Chrome with `chrome://flags/#view-transition-on-navigation`.